Home Artists Posts Import Register

 Now it was Emiya's turn to give her a weird look.
 Crossing his arms, he slowly said, "She is your enemy?
 Quick question, do you know what my relationship to Lala is?"

 "Yes, that.
 And for some reason, you think it's a good idea to mention that you're Lala's enemy in front of said ‘fiancé’?"
-He watched as the cogs in her brain slowly started to turn, trying to uncover the meaning behind his words.
+He watched as she froze, the cogs in her brain slowly started to turn, trying to uncover the meaning behind his words.
 At least now it became clear that she truly had no intentions to hurt Lala or anyone else, unlike the other candidates he had met.
 But that didn’t mean he wouldn’t keep an eye on her in case this turned out to be a farce.

 "I'm sorry, but it's a bit hard to think straight when all my blood is rushing to my head," the girl whimpered pathetically, her face indeed turning red.
 Emiya sighed at her expression.